Answers to questions on changes to flexible funding.

 You will get a budget so you know how much you can spend.
 We want you to be successful in managing your budget, and you will receive support and guidance to help you manage within budget.

-You should contact your NASC or Host if your needs change.
+You should contact your NASC or EGL site if your needs change.

-Will I be able to buy what I want with my flexible funding?
+Can I buy what I want with my flexible funding?

 We want you to have choice and control about how you spend your budget to achieve your personal plan.
 You will receive support to do this, while still retaining control of your budget.